BenjaminLJean/DisPliot/README.md

 - random information about marvel at the bottom near result.
 - find a way to store data and list it up on previous attempt.
 - highlighting the current word that your on.
-- make a rank system thats hero based. (only after everything else)
+- make a rank system thats poki-type based. (only after everything else)

 ## Project Schedule